LumeWeb/portal-testutil/README.md

 # Portal Testing Library

-This package provides a comprehensive testing framework for GORM-backed services in the portal ecosystem.
+This package provides a comprehensive testing framework for database-backed services in the portal ecosystem.
 It is designed to simplify testing by providing a fluent interface for building SQL expectations and a registry pattern for mock services.

 ## Architecture